-Providing quality product to the market or customer is a big challenge.
-Output control technique helps to prevent the errors or problems in process.
-Article helps you to know absolutely about output control system with example.
+Providing a quality product to the market or customer is a big challenge.
+The output control technique helps to prevent errors or problems in the process.
+The article helps you to know absolutely about output control systems.

 Output control is a technique for controlling output where actual output is compared to planned output to identify problems at the work center.

 An organization must be aware of the products it is putting out into the market.
 It must be aware of the condition of the finished goods and also how it is being accepted by people.

 It must then analyze all this information to predict any mismanagement within the production line or processing, and implement any preventive measure to overcome it, if necessary.

 Output control is the technique that analyses the output, which is the finished product, or the services that are being provided by a firm.